jerryscript-project/iotjs/docs/IoT.js-API-Net.md

 ### Event

 #### `'listening'`
-Emittied when server has been started listening.
+Emitted when server has been started listening.

 #### `'connection(socket)'`
 * `socket: net.Socket`